afnanansar/dbt_banxware_assignment/DECISIONS.md

             -	This model can be verified by running “select * from table_name” in the snowflake worksheet.

 -	Repeated the above step for the remaining 4 problems.
+    - Added a folder "queries" with 4 separate .sql files that contains the solutions to each of the problem statements.